 In addition, manufacturers will need to be more proactive in monitoring demand shifts in the marketplace in order to maintain a better view of finished goods and inventory needs.
 Technologies for cargo-tracking, cloud-based GPS, and RFID can improve visibility of the supply chain.
 This real-time data can help companies react faster to unexpected events.

 Technology in Manufacturing

 Automation and e-commerce technologies will continue to take on more vital roles for manufacturers moving forward.

 While robots don’t get sick, they do present other challenges around maintenance and vulnerability to cyber attacks.
 Manufacturers should develop robust back-up and auxiliary systems to avoid over-reliance on any single system.
 That can include eliminating paper files for HR and payroll software, so you have a system to track and report on people and compliance data.

 Companies should also work on front end sales, marketing and customer service technologies to better serve their customer base.
-Online forms, chatbots, or even remote customer support staff can help respond to customer questions or complaints.
+Online forms, chatbots, an advanced small business phone system, or even remote customer support staff can help respond to customer questions or complaints.
 This can also reduce overhead expenses and even improve the customer experience.